CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

       the development of this feature) is OMM files in XML format that had an empty `OBJECT_ID`, which is forbidden by CCSDS standard.
-These non compliant messages could be fixed by setting a filter that recognizes `OBJECT_ID` entries with empty value and replace them with a value set to `unknown' before passing the changed token back to the parser
+These non compliant messages could be fixed by setting a filter that recognizes `OBJECT_ID` entries with empty value and replace them with a value set to `unknown` before passing the changed token back to the parser
    2) remove unwanted data, for example removing all user-defined data is done by setting a filter that returns an empty list of tokens when presented with a user-defined entry
    3) add data not originally present in the file.
 For example one could add generated ODM